M.A. Theses in Linguistics at the University of North Dakota (Abstracts)

 trustworthy and to hand over some of the responsibility of assessment to the addressee.

-This study uses data from collected narrative and non-narrative recorded texts as well as from
+This study uses data from collected narrative and non-narrative recorded texts as

 recorded conversations; it includes a short sketch of Indus Kohistani typological features.